tracelayer23/tracelayer/docs/05-AGENT-READY-CONTEXT.md

 The important part is the separation between confirmed facts, missing evidence, and blocked claims.

-## Why This Helps AI Agents
+## Why This Helps AI Systems

-AI agents need context that is:
+AI systems need context that is:

 * structured
 * reusable